tobyhodges/probable-enigma/episodes/01-introduction.md

 > ## Who are you and what are your expectations from the workshop
 >
-> Please, introduce yourselves telling why you have joined this course.
+> Please, introduce yourselves saying why you have joined this course.
 > Then, try to find one professional/academic thing that your group has in common.
 >
 > For example: